 - Mexico is mostly Spanish speaking, though has 68 recognized languages

-- Families and close-knit communities are an important feature of Mexican society
+- Families – as well as extended families – and close-knit communities are an important feature of Mexican society

 - Social media has been used in recent years to highlight social problems and campaigns